calogica/calogica.com/_posts/2020-01-10-nfl-field-goals-bayes.md

 ## Model Comparison & Evaluation
 As I mentioned in part 1 of this series, as part of our workflow we should also formally compare the 4 models.
-Using *leave-one-out cross-validation*[^waic-loo], we see that the last 2 models, logistic regression including kick angle and the model including the interaction term, score best (lowest values for *deviance*):
+Using *leave-one-out cross-validation*[^waic-loo], we see that the last two models, logistic regression including kick angle and the model including the interaction term, score best (lowest values for *deviance*):

 ![Model Comparison](/assets/plots/nfl/field_goals_results_model_comparison.png)